Sam Shields: 2017

 On February 8, 2017, Shields was released by the Packers after seven seasons with the team.

 Los Angeles Rams

+2018

+On March 8, 2018, the Los Angeles Rams signed Shields to a one–year, $1.00 million contract after he missed the 2017 NFL season while recovering from concussions.
+Throughout training camp, he competed to be a backup cornerback against Troy Hill and Nickell Robey-Coleman.
+Head coach Sean McVay named him the third cornerback on the depth chart to begin the season, behind starters Aqib Talib and Marcus Peters.

-On March 8, 2018, Shields signed with the Los Angeles Rams after sitting out the entire 2017 season while recovering from concussions.
-In his first season with the Rams, Shields recorded 22 tackles and 1 interception.
+On September 16, 2018, Shields made one solo tackle, a pass deflection, and intercepted a pass thrown by Sam Bradford to Chad Williams as the Rams routed the Arizona Cardinals 34–0.
+In Week 11, he collected a season-high six solo tackles during a 54–51 victory against the Kansas City Chiefs.
+In his first season with the Rams, Shields recorded 22 combined tackles (18 solo), four pass deflections, and one interception in 16 games and two starts.
 Shields mainly played on special teams throughout the season.

-In the NFC Championship Game against the New Orleans Saints with the Rams down 13-0 early in the second quarter, the Rams did a fake punt and Shields caught the ball from Johnny Hekker for 12 yards to help the Rams get their first score of the game.
-The Rams went on to win in overtime 26-23 to advance to Super Bowl LIII where they lost 13-3 to the New England Patriots.
+In the NFC Championship Game against the New Orleans Saints with the Rams down 13–0 early in the second quarter, the Rams performed a fake punt and Shields caught the ball from Johnny Hekker for 12 yards to help the Rams get their first score of the game.
+The Rams went on to win in overtime 26–23 to advance to Super Bowl LIII where they lost 13–3 to the New England Patriots.